javier-jaime/SynthAI/README.md

 the next step is to build a Collaborative Knowledge Management System,

-with your help of course.
+with your help, of course.